bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 '''''''''''''''
 If things don't work as expected, make sure that

-- Bareos FileDaemon (FD) works in general, so that you can make simple file backups  and restores - Bareos FD Python plugins work in general, try one of the shipped simple sample plugins
+- the |fd| (FD) works in general, so that you can make simple file backups and restores
+  - the Bareos FD Python plugins work in general, try one of the shipped simple sample plugins
 - Make sure *XtraBackup* works as user root, MySQL access needs to be configured properly